Best Questions to Ask When Interviewing Franchisors

 Can You Tell Me More About Your Products/Services?

 Though you will eventually become extremely familiar with the products or services that you provide, there is a lot you won’t know at the start of your franchising journey.
 This is the time to learn more.
 You can find out about the origins of a product, what makes a franchise’s services unique, and more.
-These product questions may also be helpful in choosing a franchise:
+These are product questions that may be helpful in choosing a franchise:

 - Do you intend to introduce any new products to your lineup?